it-projects-llc/addons-dev/web_multi_attachment_base/doc/index.rst

 Usage
 =====

-To use this module add a model for attachments and paste the attribute **drop_attachments_field = '1'** into the corresponding canban view.
+To use this module add a model for attachments and specify the attribute **drop_attachments_field = '1'** into the corresponding kanban view.

 For example::